Minimum Bottom Line Profit Should Be > 7%!

 Before I list a few terms and their definitions related to this subject, if you are not aware of how markup is calculated then please read What is the Difference Between Markup and Margin.
 This article explains in detail the respective definitions and the proper perspective.
 Simply stated markup is the percentage of cost that is added to the cost item and margin is generally expressed in the form of dollars or as a percentage of the revenue generated from the sale of the item.
 Allow me to illustrate with a simple example:

 Beverly owns a tile retail center.
 She buys the tile for $1.21 each.
 She marks up her tile 40% to cover her overhead and profit desired.
-Her markup is 40% of $1.21 or 48 cents.
+Her markup is 40% on $1.21 or 48 cents.
 So she sells her tile for $1.69 each which is $1.21 for the original cost and 48 cents to cover overhead and profit.
 When she sells the tile she generates a 48 cents gross profit.
 Her margin is 48 cents on $1.69 or 28% of sales.
+Markup = 40%, margin = 28%.

 Markup is a function of cost; Margin is a function of sales price.

-So the concept is focused on the term cost.
-So what are your costs?
+The concept is focused on the term cost.
+What are costs?

 It fascinates me how contractors define costs.
 I swear you could ask 50 contractors to define the term and you’ll 65 different answers.
 They don’t understand what the term truly refers to in construction.
 Let’s just use labor as an example.
 I’m talking about the $12 an hour guy that you place on the job site to do the manual labor.
 What is his cost?
 Immediately many of you will answer $12.
 Well in reality he costs a lot more than $12 an hour.
 Let’s see how: